-- i) The precise specification of the car(s) to be used. - ii) The name(s) of the driver(s) if known. - iii) The nature of the test. - iv) The date(s) and intended duration of the test. - v) The purpose of the test. - Testing of Historic Cars (THC) shall be defined as any track running time, not part of an Event, in which a competitor entered in the Championship participates (or in which a third party participates on behalf of a competitor), using cars which were designed and built in order to comply with the 2009 Formula One Technical Regulations or earlier. - THC may only be carried out with cars built to the specification of the period and only tyres manufactured specifically for this purpose, or tyres of the period, may be used. - Competitors may only participate in TCC, TPC or PE using cars which have been subjected to, and fulfilled the requirements of, the tests described in Articles 16.2-6, 17.2-3 and 18.2-9 of the F1 Technical Regulations. - Any car used for TCC or PE must be fitted with the panels described in Articles 15.4.7 and 15.4.8 of the F1 Technical Regulations. - Any car used for TPC must be fitted with the panels described in Article 15.4.7 of the F1 Technical Regulations. - 22.5 No competitor may carry out more than 15,000km of TCC during a calendar year. - 22.6 No TCC may take place : - a) Whilst a Championship Event is taking place. - b) With more than one car per day at any such test. - c) Before 09.00 or after 18.00 on any day at any such test. - d) On any track located outside Europe without the agreement of the majority of teams and the FIA. - e) During the month of August except under (h) below. - f) Prior to 20 January.
-[Note: Revert to previous date for 2015] - g) Between 20 January and the start of a ten day period which precedes the start of the first Event of the Championship of the same year with the exception of three team tests of no more than four consecutive days duration, carried out on a site approved by the FIA for Formula 1 cars.
-[Note: Revert to previous date for 2015] - One day, from any of these tests but no less than 20 days before the start of the first Event of the Championship, must be set aside for testing of wet-weather tyres.
-Arrangements for this day of testing will be made by the appointed tyre supplier in full consultation with the teams and the FIA. - h) Between the start of a ten day period which precedes the start of the first Event of the Championship and 31 December of the same year with the following exceptions: - i) Four team tests of no more than two consecutive days duration carried out on circuits where an Event has just taken place, such tests commencing no less than 36 hours after the end of the relevant Events. - The number of tests will be reduced if the number of Events during a Championship season exceeds 20, one test will be cancelled for each Event above 20.
+- i) The precise specification of the car(s) to be used. - ii) The name(s) of the driver(s) if known. - iii) The nature of the test. - iv) The date(s) and intended duration of the test. - v) The purpose of the test. - 22.3 Testing of Historic Cars (THC) shall be defined as any track running time, not part of an Event, in which a competitor entered in the Championship participates (or in which a third party participates on behalf of a competitor), using cars which were designed and built in order to comply with the 2010 Formula One Technical Regulations or earlier.

+THC may only be carried out with cars built to the specification of the period and only tyres manufactured specifically for this purpose, or tyres of the period, may be used.

+22.4 Competitors may only participate in TCC, TPC or PE using cars which have been subjected to, and fulfilled the requirements of, the tests described in Articles 16.2-6, 17.2-3 and 18.2-9 of the F1 Technical Regulations.

+Any car used for TCC or PE must be fitted with the panels described in Articles 15.4.7 and 15.4.8 of the F1 Technical Regulations.

+Any car used for TPC must be fitted with the panels described in Article 15.4.7 of the F1 Technical Regulations.

+- 22.5 No competitor may carry out more than 15,000km of TCC during a calendar year. - 22.6 No TCC may take place: - a) Whilst a Championship Event is taking place. - b) With more than one car per day at any such test. - c) Before 09.00 or after 18.00 on any day at any such test. - d) On any track located outside Europe without the agreement of the majority of teams and the FIA. - e) During the month of August except under (h) below. - f) Prior to 1 February. - g) Between 1 February and the start of a ten day period which precedes the start of the first Event of the Championship of the same year with the exception of three team tests of no more than four consecutive days duration, carried out on sites within Europe and approved by the FIA for Formula 1 cars.
+[Note: The number of tests will be reduced to two in 2016]
-In the interests of providing the appointed tyre supplier with access to current F1 cars for the purposes of tyre development, all teams will be obliged to allocate one date from amongst the eight in-season test days for testing tyres: